HSC Professional Learning – Modern History

-The HSC Professional Learning, focuses on supporting teachers to apply effective teaching strategies in select HSC courses.
+HSC Professional Learning focuses on supporting teachers to apply effective teaching strategies in select HSC courses.

 This course is designed for teachers currently teaching a Stage 6 modern history class.

-In 2021, HSC professional learning is offered for:
+In 2024, HSC Professional Learning is offered for:

 - Business Studies